Keelmen: The Keelmen's Hospital

 In 1699 the keelmen of Newcastle decided to build the Keelmen's Hospital, a charitable foundation for sick and aged keelmen and their families.
 The keelmen agreed to contribute one penny a tide from the wages of each keel's crew and Newcastle Corporation made land available in Sandgate.
 The hospital was completed in 1701 at a cost of £2,000.
 It consisted of fifty chambers giving onto a cloister enclosing a grass court.
 One matter of contention relating to the hospital was that the funds for its maintenance were kept in the control of the Hostmen, lest they be used as a strike fund by the keelmen.
-The hospital building still remains in City Road, Newcastle, and was used for student accommodation until recently.
-The building is now on the Heritage at Risk register.
-It has stood vacant since the closure of the student accommodation, and was added to the register in 2009.
+The hospital building remains in City Road, Newcastle, and was used for student accommodation until the early 21st century.

+The building was placed on the Heritage at Risk register in 2009.
+It stood vacant since the closure of the student accommodation.
+In 2026, after receipt of a £4.6m grant from the National Lottery, the city council announced plans to convert the building into 20 affordable housing units.
+The hospital is a Grade II* listed building.

 Impressment in the Royal Navy

 Because of their experience of handling boats, the keelmen were considered useful in times of war when the Royal Navy required seamen for its warships.
-During the French wars of the late eighteenth century, the Naval Impress Service would have liked to impress as many keelmen as possible, but the keelmen were officially protected from impressment.
+During the French Revolutionary Wars, the Naval Impress Service would have liked to impress as many keelmen as possible, but the keelmen were officially protected from impressment.
 However, in 1803, during a time of crisis, the Tyne Regulating Officer captured 53 keelmen with the intention of impressing them into the navy despite their exemption.
 In retaliation, their wives took up whatever was handy (shovels, pans, rolling pins) and marched to North Shields intent on using any means to rescue their men, whilst the rest of the keelmen went on strike until the captured men were released.
 A compromise was reached so that 80 ‘volunteers’ (one in ten keelmen) would be accepted into the navy and the rest would be exempted from impressment.
 A levy was to be paid by the coal-owners and keelmen to provide a bounty for the keelmen who joined the navy.
 A similar situation existed on the Wear, except that the keelmen there were treated less generously.
 They had to provide a similar quota of recruits with two landsmen counting as one prime sailor.